Z3nhoom/World_Life_Expectancy/README.md

 - Adult Mortality Analysis:

 Used a rolling total to analyze adult mortality per country over the last 16 years, providing insights into the total number of adult deaths in each country.
+The mortality number for some countries were zero suggesting inaccurate data sets however, the below insights are depicted off non-zero values.

 ​